jenskeiner/exchange_calendars_extensions/docs/features.md

 This package provides functionality to add metadata in the form of tags and/or comments to any date in any calendar.
 It is then possible to filter dates by their metadata to retrieve only dates within a certain time period that e.g. have a certain tag set.

+## Miscellaneous
+Exchange calendars support special open/close days with a weekly occurrence pattern.
+For example, the Tel Aviv Stock Exchange (XTAE) has a special close day every Sunday.
+In a calendar from the `exchange-calendars` package, these days are represented by an integer in the range 0-6, where 0 is Monday and 6 is Sunday, corresponding to the day of the week, instead of an actual holiday calendar.
+This can be problematic since two cases now need to be handled in any code that uses special open or close definitions.
+When the extensions from this package are applied, weekly special open/close day patterns are converted into regular holiday calendars to simplify the handling.

+{{% note %}}